zenkimoto/bluecloud.extensions/Usage/USAGE.md

 ### Method Naming

 The extension methods have consistent naming.
-Methods where you pass in a SQL String will end in _QueryString_.
-Methods where you pass in an Embedded Resource name will end in _EmbeddedResouce_.
+Methods where you pass in a SQL String will end with _...QueryString()_.
+Methods where you pass in an Embedded Resource name will end with _...EmbeddedResource()_.

 ### Data Extensions